DavideAlidosi/May9/ReadMe.txt

 Version 3.2 highlight
-- Unified Maya versions structure
+- Unified Maya versions installer
 - Completion of modular structure
+- Polish hotkeys scheme, see userguide for more information
-- Custom hotkeys are added to the user ones
+- Custom hotkeys are added to the current hotkeySet during installation

 Useful links